buda-base/ewts-converter/README.md

 ### Performance and Concurrency

 This code should perform quite decently.
-When converting from Converter to Unicode, the entire string is split into tokens, which are themselves strings.
+When converting from Ewts to Unicode, the entire string is split into tokens, which are themselves strings.
 If this takes too much memory, consider converting your text in smaller chunks.
 With today's computers, it should not be a problem to